 The provision for income taxes for the interim period is based on an estimate of the annual effective tax rate adjusted to reflect the impact of discrete items.
 Management judgment is required in projecting ordinary income to estimate the Company's annual effective tax rate.
-The effective tax rate related to controlling interest was 16% for the three months ended May 2, 2021, which was impacted by changes to certain discrete items during the quarter.
-Excluding these non-recurring discrete items, the effective tax rate related to controlling interest was 25% for both the three months ended May 2, 2021 and May 3, 2020.
+The effective tax rate related to controlling interest was 25% for the six months ended August 1, 2021 and 26% for the six months ended August 2, 2020.
 The income from TRI was excluded from the calculation of the Company's effective tax rate, as TRI is a limited liability company and not subject to income taxes.